Why is my septic tank frozen

 How can I prevent my septic tank from freezing?

-To prevent a septic tank from freezing, ensure the tank is properly insulated, buried at the recommended depth, and has adequate snow cover over the drain field.
+To prevent a septic tank from freezing, make sure the tank is buried at the proper depth, insulate the tank and pipes, and avoid running excessive water during cold weather.

-What should I do if my septic tank is frozen?
+How do I know if my septic tank is frozen?

 Connect with certified professionals in your area